 - Purchase Vouchers: OpenEDG Voucher Store

-Most testing centers around the world have suspended their operations or are operating at limited or changed capacity due to the coronavirus (COVID-19) epidemic.
+Many testing centers around the world have suspended their operations or are operating at limited or changed capacity due to the coronavirus (COVID-19) pandemic.

-In response to the multiple requests from teachers, instructors, students, professionals, and test candidates from all over the world we have made a decision to enable test candidates to take the associate-level exam (PCAP-NP-31-02) online and attempt the qualification PCAP – Certified Associate in Python Programming from the comfort of their homes, without risking exposure to COVID-19.
+In response to the multiple requests from teachers, instructors, students, professionals, and test candidates from all over the world we have made a decision to enable test candidates to take the PCAP – Certified Associate in Python Programming exam from the comfort of their homes, without risking exposure to COVID-19.

-Health and safety of test candidates is our top priority.
-Therefore, the PCAP – Certified Associate in Python Programming certification program will be temporarily available through OpenEDG Testing Service online delivery channel (from April 10, 2020 to
+The health and safety of test candidates is our top priority.
+Therefore, the PCAP – Certified Associate in Python Programming certification (PCAP-31-03) program will be additionally available online through OnVUE from Pearson VUE starting as of September 17, 2020.

 The test candidate should demonstrate the sufficient knowledge of the following concepts: